HF-RapidResponse/volunteer-portal/README.md

 Once that's done, open up [http://localhost:8000](http://localhost:8000) and you should see the application!

-:warning: **The client runs at 8080 and the api runs at 8081, but 8000 is the port you likely want to use** using 8080 to access the client you will not be able to interact with the API
+:warning: **The client runs at 8080 and the api runs at 8081, but 8000 is the port you likely want to use for most development.** Using 8080 to access the client you will not be able to interact with the API.

 ## Testing